johnedstone/class102/chap04_restapi/README.md

 ```
+### Tag v0.10
+* Fix proxy
+* Fix validation, and remove unique contraint on bucket and change
+* REMEMBER to run MAKEMIGRATIONS and MIGRATE

 ### To Do:
 * Deal with unique fields, upon failed requests: maybe use randomized numbers to rename, or fail-date string